 Roatan Honduras Scuba Diving - 1 LIVEABOARDS

-Roatan Aggressor Liveaboard is a part of the world-renowned Aggressor Fleet.
-Dive the best of the Bay Islands of Honduras in comfort and style aboard the luxurious 36m vessel.
-She accommodates a maximum of 18 guests in 9 individually air-conditioned staterooms with en-suite bathrooms.
+Dive the best of the Bay Islands of Honduras in comfort and style aboard the luxurious 36m Roatan Aggressor, part of the world-renowned Aggressor Fleet.
+She accommodates a maximum of 18 guests in 9 individually air-conditioned staterooms with en suite bathrooms.
 Yacht amenities include a spacious, air-conditioned lounge and dining area and a sun deck with hot tub, deck chairs, stereo, shaded wet bar and grill.
 Diving amenities include Nitrox, camera table, charging station and a digital photo/video editing centre.Book Now

 Roatan dive sites range from canyons, trenches and caves to walls and reefs along with deep water seamounts and some wrecks.
 Coral is in excellent condition with many examples of black coral trees to be found here.